Skip to main content

 You’re already caring for others and making big decisions

-After a baby is born, it’s likely that both a mother and father will take time off from work.
-However, it’s common for mom to take more temporary leave than dad.
+After a baby is born, it’s likely that both parents will take time off from work.
+However, it’s common for women to take more temporary leave than men.
 Overall, 89% of women on unpaid leave without disability insurance were unable to cover costs comfortably during their time out of work.
 This means that many had to delay financial milestones: 34% delayed paying off student debt, 32% delayed buying a home, 26% delayed building a retirement fund and 29% delayed buying a car.5

 In the midst of raising families and growing careers, men and women don’t worry too much about becoming a full-time caregiver to an adult family member.
-But when it does happen, women are most likely to take on the role of caretaker.8
+But when it does happen, women are most likely to take on the role of caretaker.
+70.7% of all family caregivers are women, while 29.3% are men.
+The average family caregiver age is 47 years old.6

 Take the bull by the horns – financially speaking

-Open your own savings or retirement account that is separate from your spouse
+Open your own savings or retirement account that is separate from your partner

 The longer you live, the opportunity increases for you to need more money for health-related expenses.
 Contribute to your own individual retirement account and, if working, take advantage of any employer match or benefits offered.